YorkshireKev/YorkshireKev.github.io/content/post/2019-09-29-retrocadia.md

 ## Introducing Godot Experiment no. 1, Retorcadia
 >
-> Retrocadia has been released for Windows, Mac and Linux.
+> Retrocadia has been released for Windows, Mac, Linux and is playable directly in the desktop browser.
+>
+> **Play it directly in your Desktop Web Browser: [https://www.kevssite.com/retrocadia-web](https://www.kevssite.com/retrocadia-web)**
 >
 > **Download it from itch.io: [yorkshirekev.itch.io/retrocadia](https://yorkshirekev.itch.io/retrocadia)**
 >